 Advances in tunneling technologies allow us to improve and optimise; we could always design and build it--it’s just that we can do it much better now.

-As designers, we are able to model more easily, which allows us to test the sensitivity of the design to the assumptions and unknowns inherent in tunnel design more rigorously and
+As designers, we are able to model more easily, which allows us to test the sensitivity of the design to the assumptions and unknowns inherent in tunnel design more rigorously and efficiently, time-wise and resource-wise.
+Often, this allows us to focus on very specific or challenging areas of a project.

 Technology can also enhance how designers and clients interact.
 Advances in computer modelling and graphical outputs allow us to produce highly technical outputs in the form of images that are both useful and easy to understand by non-technical people.
 We can now produce 3D models to describe and demonstrate design engineering in action to a much broader audience, that is easy to comprehend.